almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/POM_mustang.md

 path='email_modules/cover/03'
 color='''white'''

 	copy='''<br />When looking to personalise your Ford Mustang there are no better accessories than Ford Genuine Accessories & Ford licenced Accessories (FLA).
-See a selection below or <a href="https://www.ford.com.au/cars/mustang/smart-accessories/" style="text-decoration:underline; color:#2D96CD;" >Click here</a> to see the full range.'''
+See a selection below or <a href="https://www.ford.com.au/cars/mustang/smart-accessories/" style="text-decoration:underline; color:#2D96CD;" >click here</a> to see the full range.'''

 [[module]]
 path='email_modules/spacer/platinum_20'